Wilaak/Route2/README.md

 ## Performance

+It's usually not the router that is the bottleneck of an application, hopefully, and while not primarily designed for performance, this router incorporates optimizations in key areas.

 ### Enable Route Cache

 To optimize route lookups, this router uses a tree-based algorithm.
 However, regenerating the tree for every request slows down performance.
 To improve application boot times, you can enable route tree caching.
-Simply invoke the `fromCache` method before defining any routes in your application.
+Simply invoke the `fromCache()` method before defining any routes in your application.

 The named argument `expire` can be set to an integer representing how many seconds till the cache gets invalidated and rebuilt again.